 Before your appointment, your doctor takes a complete medical history and discusses the procedure.
 You may get a sedative to help you relax beforehand.
 A speculum is inserted into your vagina, and your cervix may be dilated to help with the insertion of the hysteroscope into your uterus through your vagina.
 If you’re having a hysteroscopy biopsy or hysteroscopy ablation, additional instruments are threaded through the hysteroscope.

 You may feel some cramping and bloating after hysteroscopy procedures.
 You may have localized pain or discomfort.
 You can expect some discharge, bleeding or spotting after hysteroscopy procedures, which may last a few days.
-If you had general anesthesia, you need a few hours until the effects dissipate, and someone else must drive you home.
-You might have some restrictions on things like exercise and heavy lifting for a few weeks after the procedure.
+If you had general anesthesia, you will need a few hours until the effects dissipate, and someone else must drive you home.
+You might have some activity restrictions and not allowed to exercise or do any heavy lifting for a few weeks after the procedure.

 Risks and Side Effects